ktap/ktap/doc/tutorial.md

    It seems that DTrace for Linux only supports x86 architecture, doesn't work on PowerPC and ARM/MIPS.
 Obviously it's not suited for embedded Linux currently.

-   DTrace uses ctf as input for debuginfo handing, compared to vmlinux for SystemTap.
+   DTrace uses CTF as input for debuginfo handing, compared to vmlinux for SystemTap.

    On the license part, DTrace is released as CDDL, which is incompatible with